cal-data-eng/sp24/syllabus.md

 - We (like many people) are still in the process of learning about diverse perspectives and identities.
 If something was said in class (by anyone) that made you feel uncomfortable, please talk to us about it.
 - While the course staff understands that improving diversity, equity, and inclusion (DEI) are not enough to overcome systemic issues in academia such as racism, queerphobia, and other forms of discrimination and hatred, we also recognize the importance of DEI work.
     - The I School has resources available at [https://www.ischool.berkeley.edu/about/diversity/resources](https://www.ischool.berkeley.edu/about/diversity/resources){:target="_blank"}.
-    - The Data Science Department has some resources available at [https://data.berkeley.edu/about/diversity-equity-and-inclusion](https://data.berkeley.edu/about/diversity-equity-and-inclusion){:target="_blank"}.
+    - CDSS has some resources available at [https://data.berkeley.edu/about/diversity-equity-and-inclusion](https://data.berkeley.edu/about/diversity-equity-and-inclusion){:target="_blank"}.
     - There’s also a great set of resources available at [https://eecs.berkeley.edu/resources/students/grievances](https://eecs.berkeley.edu/resources/students/grievances){:target="_blank"}.
 - If there are other resources you think we should list here, let us know!